CarlaCGDM/open-virtual-tours/README.md

 ## Features
+## Test online
+To test the application online, head to https://openvirtualtours.org/admin and login with the following credentials:

+email: superuser@email.com

+password: password

 ## Local install
 Follow these steps to run a copy of this repo on your local machine in a development environment.
 Work on dev branch and merge into main when you are ready to push the changes to production.
 ```mermaid